About Us – Charitable Support

 Guatemala Glasses for Kids 2023

 The London Squint Clinic organised a trip to the School of Hope run by the charity Education For The Children Foundation to carry out eye tests and provide glasses for 102 children in need.
-Rawlings Opticians, Eyespace and Hoya provided 204 pairs of glasses so that each child was able to have 2 pairs.
+Rawlings, Eyespace and Hoya provided 204 pairs of glasses so that each child was able to have 2 pairs.

 Vision Care for Homeless People